OfficeDev/Project-CSOM-Read-Local-CustomFields/README.md

-# Access CSOM Local Custom Fields
+# Project CSOM Read Local CustomFields

-The TaskCustomFields sample uses C# and the Project CSOM to demonstrate how to access custom fields that are defined within a project.
+The github.com/OfficeDev/Project-CSOM-Read-Local-CustomFields sample uses C# and the Project CSOM to demonstrate how to access custom fields that are defined within a project.

 Users typically access local custom fields by opening a project using the Project Professional  or Project Pro for O365, then selecting Custom Fields from the Project tab of the ribbon.

 ## Scenario

-As a team member or project manager, I want quick access to view custom fields stored within a project.
-That means no desktop project management app and no navigation to reach the custom fields.
+I want to be able to retrieve project local custom fields  so I can display properties/data unique to my projects.

 ### Using App